 Cost of Living for Retirees in Malta

 As a small Mediterranean archipelago, the Maltese islands have many wonderful activities and entertainment options catering to everyone.
-Despite being a small nation, the cost of living in Malta is quite affordable and is one of the primary reasons why expats are choosing to retire in this beautiful nation.
+Despite being a small nation, the cost of living in Malta is quite affordable when compared to large cities such as New York.
+Specifically, renting in New York costs 225.4% more than in Valletta, reflecting the stark contrast in housing expenses.

 Rental costs in Malta